ghivert/sketch/sketch/README.md

 ## Composition

-Because we oftentimes need to compose CSS classes, Sketch provides a `compose` function, acting like CSS Modules `compose` property.
+Because we oftentimes need to compose CSS classes, Sketch provides a `compose` function.
 This allow you to reuse CSS properties from another class, without having the burden of copy-pasting the styles, or having to think on the class names to put in your nodes!
 Of course, this remains totally optional.
+An
-An example:
+example:

 ```gleam
 fn button_style() {